JaimyTuin223/discord.js-v13-bot/README.md

 # Discord.JS command handler
-Simple discord.js command handler example, free to use.
+Simple Discord.JS discord bot with command handler example, free to use.
 (Note: This handler doesn't support slash commands.)

 ### How to start the bot.
 **First time setup:**<br>1.
 Change the bot token to your token.
 (Change prefix if wanted.)<br>2.
 Run `npm i -y` in the command line.